maplesond/spectre/doc/source/netme.rst

   netme [-o <output_prefix> -l] <nexus_file>

-Alternatively, NetME can be invoked through the Tools menu in the Spectre graphical interface.
+Alternatively, NetME can be invoked through the Tools menu in the SPECTRE graphical interface.

 References